ChristopherAndrewTopalian/CATopalian_Japanese_Knotweed_Eradication/src/methods/cut_till_rake_and_cover/cut_till_rake_and_cover.md

 Of course adding the right materials, such as straw, grass clipping etc, can increase durability.

+We can add the Japanese knotweed shoots broken in strands, which provides a very tough material for our Mud Bricks.
+When they dry they will be very easy to pick up, from the knotweed in them.

 We can use the SUN or Hydrogen/Oxygen burners, or even just a Fire pit to dry the mud bricks.

 ---